Status: Closed for an 18-month restoration and not available for booking during the works. Confirm the reopening date before planning a stay.

 9.8Location

-Why this rank, Burj Al Arab Jumeirah opened in December 1999 on its own artificial island 280 metres off Jumeirah Beach, the Tom Wright-designed sail-shaped tower that has become the most photographed hotel in the world.
-202 duplex suites only across the 56 floors; the Royal Suite at 780 sqm on the 25th floor, the Sky Suite at 770 sqm on the 26th, and the Two-Bedroom Royal Suite at 720 sqm are the property's most-requested accommodations.
-The interior gold-and-marble register (8,000 sqm of 22-carat gold leaf, 24 different varieties of marble) is the property's signature decorative language.
-Al Mahara underwater restaurant runs the formal dinner anchor; Skyview Bar on the 27th floor handles the cocktail programme with the most-recognised Dubai skyline view.
-Forbes Five-Star recognition has been continuous since the programme's expansion to the UAE.
-Best for the iconic Dubai stay where the address itself is the trip.
+Why this rank: Burj Al Arab Jumeirah opened in December 1999 on its own artificial island roughly 280 metres off Jumeirah Beach, the Tom Wright-designed sail-shaped tower that became the most photographed hotel in the world.
+It is an all-suite hotel, 202 duplex suites across 56 floors, with the Royal Suite the signature accommodation and the lavish gold-and-marble interiors its defining decorative language.
+Al Mahara, the aquarium-set restaurant, and the Skyview Bar high in the tower long anchored the dining and the Dubai skyline view.
+Forbes Five-Star recognition has been consistent.
+The major caveat in 2026 is unavoidable: the hotel is closed for an 18-month restoration through roughly 2027, so everything here describes the property you can book again once it reopens, not today.
+Best, when it returns, for the iconic Dubai stay where the address itself is the trip.

 Best room: Royal Suite, 780 sqm, sea view